Cockpit Bots

 • image-download: Download selected or all test images

-• image-create: Create test machine images from scratch (usually through virt-install or downloading a cloud image), with common build and test dependencies for Cockpit projects preinstalled
+• image-create: Create test machine images from scratch (usually through downloading a cloud image), with common build and test dependencies for Cockpit projects preinstalled

 • image-upload: Upload a locally built test image to the official image servers